Try These Natural Tricks to Fall Asleep More Easily

-Seeing a physician for help with your sleeping problems?
-You might want to try complementary medicine as another way to help you get back to restful slumber.
+Are you trying desperately to get better sleep at night?
+You might want to consider complementary medicine as another way to help you get back to restful slumber.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Complementary medicine refers to forms of non-invasive therapies that a patient can use alongside conventional Western medicine.
-Nearly 40 percent of Americans use this approach for specific conditions or overall well-being, says the National Institutes of Health (NIH).
+Nearly 40% of Americans use this approach for specific conditions or overall well-being, says the National Institutes of Health (NIH).

-“Many complementary therapies have been shown, through high-quality scientific evidence, to be safe and effective,” says integrative medicine specialist Melissa C. Young, MD.
-She sees patients at Cleveland Clinic’s Center for Integrative Medicine.
+“Many complementary therapies have been shown, through high-quality scientific evidence, to be safe and effective in helping people sleep better,” says integrative medicine specialist Melissa C. Young, MD.

 The mind is a key player when it comes to how easily you fall asleep and stay asleep.
 This is why people should try mind-body techniques first when they experience insomnia, Dr. Young says.